 A bad credit score can leave a black mark against your name for some providers, although ultimately it is they who decide whether to approve you or not, not a number on a sheet of paper.

-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry has ultimately shown that certain banks have been quite generous in their credit assessments (perhaps too generous!), but they generally have strict guidelines they need to follow, and in most cases you might need to be quite conservative in your estimates.
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry demonstrated that certain banks have been quite generous in their credit assessments (perhaps too much so), but there are generally strict guidelines they need to follow, and in most cases you might need to be quite conservative in your estimates.
 The law states that credit providers must lend you money responsibility, so it will likely be in their best interest to decline you unless you can prove your capacity to meet repayments.

 If you’ve got a bad credit score but have no/few debts, a reasonable income and some decent savings built up, then you can try applying for a more basic ‘no frills’ credit card, preferably ones with low-income requirements and low interest rates.
 Picking some credit cards out of the hat, we can see that a few ‘low rate’ credit cards have a minimum income requirement of $15,000, which is around the industry standard for what you might need.

-Anything below this yearly amount and you might have to look at other products, although you can still be accepted if you’ve paid off all of your existing debts and can demonstrate some strong savings habits.
+If you have an income below this, you might have to look at other products, although you can still be accepted if you’ve paid off all of your existing debts and can demonstrate some strong savings habits.